Learn more about the safety and efficacy of silicone gel in the treatment of the different types of scars.

 The efficacy of silicone gel in scar reduction is backed by recent studies.
 For instance, a 2016 study published in the Journal of Clinical and Aesthetic Dermatology found that the application of silicone gel in patients with hypertrophic and keloid scars for 1-16 months significantly improved the colour, thickness, and elasticity of scars.

-A 2016 study published in Advances in Skin and Wound Care reported that silicone strip application in patients with postoperative scars resulted in significant improvement in pigmentation, pliability, vascularity, length, and height of the scars compared with untreated patients.
+A 2016 study published in Advances in Skin and Wound Care also reported that silicone gel application in patients with postoperative scars resulted in significant improvement in pigmentation, pliability, vascularity, length, and height of the scars compared with untreated patients.

 While most studies on the safety and efficacy of silicone gel reported significant improvements in the appearance and structure of hypertrophic and keloid scars, it is important to keep in mind that the results of this non-invasive treatment will greatly depend on the extent and severity of your scar and your body’s healing ability.